Elliot-py/my_first/README.md

 # my_first
-it i smy first work
+it is my first work